Police of Russia

-It is the national police service of Russia that operates according to the law “On police” (Закон "о полиции"), as approved by the Federal Assembly, and subsequently signed into law on February 7, 2011, by then President of the Russian Federation, Dmitry Medvedev.
+The Police of Russia operates according to the law "On police" (Закон "о полиции"), as approved by the Federal Assembly, and subsequently signed into law on February 7, 2011, by the then President of the Russian Federation, Dmitry Medvedev.

 History

-The system was created to protect the public order and to fight against crime in the Russian Empire.
-It was re-organized on March 1, 2011, under the Russian Federation (except for existing structures not related to the Ministry of Internal Affairs).
+The system was created in order to protect public order and fight against crime in the Russian Empire.
+It was reorganized on March 1, 2011, under the Russian Federation, except for existing structures not related to the Ministry of Internal Affairs.

 16th century

-In 1504, cheval de frise were installed in Moscow, under which the guards, drawn from the local population, were stationed.
-The city was divided into areas, between which gates with lattices were built.
-It was forbidden to move around the city at night or without lighting.
+In 1504, defensive obstacles called cheval de frise were installed in Moscow, under which guards drawn from the local population were stationed.
+The city was divided into areas, with latticed gates separating them.

+It was forbidden to move around the city at night, or without lighting.
 Subsequently, the Grand Prince Ivan IV established patrols around Moscow for increased security.

-The Sudebnik of Ivan IV transferred the cases "about guided robbers" to be under the jurisdiction of honorary elders.
-Before this, the Letters of Honor were like awards and were given by a petition of the population.
-These letters permitted local society to independently manage police work.
+The Sudebnik of Ivan IV transferred the cases "on guided robbers" to be under the jurisdiction of honorary elders.
+Before this, the Letters of Honor were awarded based on a petition of the population.
+These letters permitted local towns to independently manage police work.
 In cities, police functions were guided by the mayor.

-The Robber Administration was first mentioned in 1571 and existed continuously until the 18th century.
+The Robber Administration was first mentioned in 1571, and existed continuously until the 18th century.
 Written sources from Moscow have mentioned the boyars and organized robbery since 1539.

 Konstantin Nevolin believed that the Robber Administration was a temporary commission established to end the robberies.
-However, since the robberies only intensified, the temporary commission turned into a standing committee, and thus, the Robber Administration remained.
+However, since the robberies only intensified, the temporary commission turned into a standing committee.

 17th century

-By a decree on August 14, 1687, the affairs of the Robber Administration were transferred to the Zemsky administrations.
-In April 1649, Grand Prince Alexis issued a decree on the urban blessing system previously used.
-By decree in the White City (now known as Belgorod), a team was to be created under the leadership of Ivan Novikov and clerk Vikula Panov.
+By a decree on August 14, 1687, the affairs of the Robber Administration were transferred to the Zemsky Administration.
+In April 1649, Grand Prince Alexis issued a Decree on urban policing.

+By this decree, in the White City (now known as Belgorod), a team was to be created under the leadership of Ivan Novikov and podyachy Vikula Panov.
 The detachment was supposed to maintain safety and order, as well as protect against fire.

-They were betrayed by five lattice clerks and "one person from 10 yards" with roars, axes, and water pipes.
+They were later betrayed by five lattice clerks and "one person from 10 yards" with roars, axes, and water pipes.

 Police officers in large cities were called Zemsky Yaryg.
 The color of the uniforms varied between cities.
 In Moscow, officers were dressed in red and green clothes.
 On the chest, they had the letters "З" (Z) and "Я" (YA) sewn.

 In 1669, detectives universally replaced the role of honorary elders.